fabiofreireny/CleanupStaleADAccounts/README.md

 Disables and/or deletes stale computer and user accounts

 - Supports an exception list
-- Adds "Disabled on <DATE>".
-Writes to Location property but that can be changed easily
+- Adds "Disabled on YY-MM-DD" to user-defined AD property
 - Send out status email